-Certain collective investment schemes (CISs) and unit trusts may qualify for exempt status, which will place them completely outside the Guernsey tax regime (though please note the Economic Substance Regulations in Guernsey may apply to certain companies with exempt status).
-In addition, anybody that forms part of, or contributes to, the overall structure of a CIS may claim exempt company status.
+Certain collective investment schemes (CISs), unit trusts and partnerships may qualify for exempt status, which will place them completely outside the Guernsey tax regime (though please note the Economic Substance Regulations in Guernsey may apply to certain bodies with exempt status).
+In addition, anybody that forms part of, or contributes to, the overall structure of a CIS may claim exempt status.
 This removes doubt in relation to the entities that are involved in the management or support of a CIS qualifying for exempt status.
 For each year for which exempt status is sought, a charge of GBP 1,200 is levied.

-One of the following conditions, among others, must be met for the company to be considered exempt:
+One of the following conditions, among others, must be met for the body to be considered exempt:

-- The company is beneficially owned outside of Guernsey.
+- The body is beneficially owned outside of Guernsey.

-- No Guernsey-resident individual or company has a beneficial interest in the company (with the exception of shareholders, loan creditors, or nominees/trustees).
+- No Guernsey-resident individual or company has a beneficial interest in the body (with the exception of shareholders, loan creditors, or nominees/trustees).

 Loans to participators